Ansible plugins and use cases

 - Defaults to false for backwards compatibility, set to true to enable

-- This can be useful when targetting localhost, using ansible-pull or ansible-playbook -i 'localhost,'
+- This can be useful when targeting localhost, using ansible-pull or ansible-playbook -i 'localhost,'

 - This helps differentiating results between hosts, otherwise everything would be recorded under localhost.